Best Texting Services for Ecommerce Apparel (2026)

 - They ask for purchase suggestions, and you help them buy right there

-About 15% of conversations surface buying intent organically, and 5% of customers directly ask for suggestions.
+In the Quaker Marine experiment, 13% of customers mentioned reorder plans and 9% asked about products they hadn’t bought yet.
 When someone says “I love this, do you have it in green?”, you can help them buy it right there in the thread.
-That’s what happens when customers see the brand as their person.

 You’d keep your existing broadcast tool for campaigns, list growth, and A/B testing.